RetiredWizard/RGBMatrixDisp/README.md

 .. py:method:: RGBMatrix.**point(row,col,color)**

     Sets the color value to be displayed at the (row,col) point.
+The color value can be 0-7.

 .. py:method:: RGBMatrix.**line(row0, col0, row1, col1, color=1)**

-    Draws a straight line of color between points (row0,col0) and (row1,col1).
+    Draws a straight line of color (0-7) between points (row0,col0) and (row1,col1).
 There is likely no performance advanage of using this method over the adafruit_gfx.gfx line method.
 To use the adafruit_gfx library with Micropython the Python source version should be downloaded from github (https://github.com/adafruit/Adafruit_CircuitPython_GFX)

 .. py:method:: RGBMatrix.**circle(centrow,centcol,radius,color=1)**

-    Draws a circle of radius and color centered at points (centrow,centcol).
+    Draws a circle of radius and color (0-7) centered at points (centrow,centcol).
 There is likely no performance advanage of using this method over the adafruit_gfx.gfx circle method.
 To use the adafruit_gfx library with Micropython the Python source version should be downloaded from github (https://github.com/adafruit/Adafruit_CircuitPython_GFX)